cu-csci-3753-operating-systems/lkm-simple-character-device/README.md

     };
 ```
 Except for its first member, all of its members are pointers to functions.
 Each of these members supports some file operation functionality, and it is your responsibility to provide implementations of these operations.
 You can think of this struct like a Java interface in that it specifies the functionality that we the programmer must implement or using virtual functions in a C++ class.
 If you do not provide an implementation of any one of these functions, then the corresponding member is set to NULL by default, then the system will take care of the implementation of the function to give it some default functionality.
 For this assignment, we won't provide implementations for the majority of these members.
-Your implmentation will require ```open, read, write, llseek, release``` members to be defined.
+Your implementation will require ```open, read, write, llseek, release``` members to be defined.

-Notice the variable types used in the definitionns.
+Notice the variable types used in the return value and parameter definitions.
  Notice the `_t` suffix naming convention, which stands for "type" and it is a way to abstract the actual data type used.
  This is important as different systems have different sizes for values.
  For example, an implementation of `read` should return a value of "signed size type": if the output is positive, then it's a valid size; otherwise, it signals an error.